HakubaCode/Google-Homepage/README.md

 ## Conclusion 🏁

-Recreating Google's homepage with a custom twist is a great exercise in web development that covers essential skills in HTML, CSS, and JavaScript.
+Recreating Google's homepage with a custom twist is a great exercise in web development that covers essential skills in HTML, CSS,.
 This project not only demonstrates the ability to replicate a well-known website but also highlights the importance of responsive design and performance optimization.

 ## Getting Started 🚀

-1. Clone this repository
+1. Clone this repository.
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser.
-3. Explore the code in your favorite text editor to see how it's built
+3. Explore the code in your favorite text editor to see how it's built.

 ## Contributing 🤝